uk-gov-mirror/ministryofjustice.fb-acceptance-tests/README.md

 ## Updating the tests and running them

-Every time you change a spec file you need to run in order to the container be updated:
+Every time you change a spec file you need to run this in order for the container to be updated:

     $ make integration-refresh && docker-compose run integration bundle exec rspec spec